Michel93DM/IA_Composant_Architec/KPIs_Indicators/KPIs_and_indicators.md

 ## 2. **Robustness KPI**
    - **Description**: This KPI measures the model's ability to maintain high accuracy despite variations in input data (e.g., different welding conditions, equipment, material types).
 A robust model should perform consistently in the face of noise or shifts in input features.
-   - **Example**: The model's performance under various noisy data scenarios, such as slight variations in welding speed, voltage, or material quality.
+   - **Example**: The model's performance under various noisy data scenarios, such as slight variations in welding speed, voltage, or material quality. we could test if AIMOS could help in our use case.
    - **Metadata**:
      - **Parameters**: Model accuracy under different data perturbations, sensitivity to input changes.
      - **Dimension**: Stability of model performance (e.g., percentage change in accuracy when noise is added).